locationtech/geomesa/docs/tutorials/shallow-join.rst

 At this point, we have created a new Simple Feature Type representing aggregated data and an RDD of Simple Features of this type.
-The above code can all be compiled and submitted as a Spark job, but if placed into a Jupyter Notebook, the RDD can be kept in memory, and even quickly tweaked while continuously updating visualizations.
+The above code can all be compiled and submitted as a Spark job, but if placed into a Jupyter Notebook, the RDD can be kept in memory and even quickly tweaked while continuously updating visualizations.

 With a Jupyter notebook server running with the Apache Toree kernel, create a notebook with the above code.
 The next section highlights how to create visualizations with the aggregated data.

-While there are many ways to visualize data from an RDD, here we choose to demonstrate the use of leaflet for easy integration with Jupyter Notebook.
+While there are many ways to visualize data from an RDD, here we choose to demonstrate the use of Leaflet, a JavaScript library for creating interactive maps, for easy integration of the map image with Jupyter Notebook.
 To use, either install it through Jupyter's ``nbextensions`` tool, or place the following HTML in your notebook to import it properly.
 Note that we preface it with ``%%HTML``, a Jupyter cell magic, indicating that the cell should be interpreted as HTML.

 .. code-block:: HTML